 Civil Division Information

-The Civil Division of District Court is designed to allow collection agencies, a collection agent, a firm, an association, a corporation, or an individual being represented by an attorney, to file a claim to settle certain disputes that are not in excess of $25,000.00 and do not meet the criteria to be filed in the Small Claims division.
-These may include contracts, recovery for damages to personal property, money owed, or for delivery of personal property.
+The civil division is designed to allow collection agencies, collection agents, a firm, an association, a corporation, or an individual being represented by an attorney, to file a claim to settle certain disputes that are not more than $25,000.00 and do not meet the criteria to be filed in the small claims division.
+These may include contracts, recovery for damages to personal property, money owed, or delivery of personal property.
 A civil lawsuit usually deals with the private rights of individuals, groups, or businesses.
-Any claim in excess of $25,000.00 will need to be filed in Circuit Court.
+Any claim over $25,000.00 will need to be filed in circuit court.

 An example of a civil lawsuit is a collection agency suing an individual for a medical debt or a credit card company suing an individual for a past due bill.

-The Civil Division holds trials and hearings on the fourth Wednesday of each month in the Courtroom at 1:00 p.m.
+The civil division holds trials and hearings at 1:00 p.m. on the fourth Wednesday of each month in the Washington County District Court - Springdale Department courtroom located at 201 Spring Street.

-If you are unsure how you should proceed with your case or whether or not you should proceed with a case, please contact an attorney.
-Please do not contact the clerk for legal advice.
 A court clerk is not permitted to give legal advice about any case, quote or interpret laws, quote or interpret rules, recommend attorneys, recommend methods of service, recommend process servers, or anything of that nature.
 The clerk may not answer questions that go beyond very limited procedural direction.
-The clerk's primary job is as keeper of the records only and he or she must remain unbiased in that position.
+The clerk's primary job is as keeper of the records only and they must remain unbiased in that position.

 FEES: